GoogleCloudPlatform/terraform-google-secured-data-warehouse-onprem-ingest/docs/secure-data-warehouse-onprem-ingest-on-foundation-3-0-0.md

 ### 3-networks: Deploy the serverless connector and add new workspace service account to the restricted perimeter

+1. Wait for the `gcp-projects` build from the previous step to finish.ls
 1. Get the new workspace service account to the restricted perimeter:

     ```bash